Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 #### CCM migration from KCM pod

-Currently the cloud-specific controller loops are running inside the `kcm` `Pod`.
+Currently the cloud-specific controller loops are running inside the `kcm` pod.
 We need to preserve leadership over these parts during migration process.
 This includes migration from the `openshift-kube-controller-manager` namespace to the `openshift-cloud-controller-manager` namespace, which is not possible with current `leader-election` implementation.

 Upstream [proposal](https://github.com/kubernetes/enhancements/blob/473d6a094f07e399079d1ce4698d6e52ddcc1567/keps/sig-cloud-provider/20190422-cloud-controller-manager-migration.md#motivation) describes the main implementation details for `Lease` resource.
-This cluster-scoped resource maintains cross-namespaced component leadership, and would help Openshift to preserve HA during migration from the in-tree to the out-of-tree.
+This cluster-scoped resource maintains cross-namespaced component leadership, and would help OpenShift to preserve HA during migration from the in-tree to the out-of-tree.

 #### Credentials management